GeoGuessr: Strategy

-Users may interpret their location from the photographs by reading road signage, finding the relative position of the Sun, identifying flora and soil types, and learning diacritics specific to particular writing systems.
-Players can also make use of Street View metadata to ascertain their location – for example, the Street View vehicle that captured imagery in Kruger National Park was unique in that it was green and had white roof racks.
+Users may interpret their location from the photographs by reading road signage, memorizing utility poles, finding the relative position of the Sun, identifying flora and soil types, observing license plates and learning diacritics specific to particular writing systems among other things.
+Players can also make use of Street View metadata to ascertain their location – for example, the Street View vehicle that captured imagery in Ghana contained a roof rack with distinct black tape on one end.

 Distribution

-GeoGuessr has both free and paid (subscription) memberships.
-The free mode restricts users to 5 minutes' game play every 15 minutes.
-Paid memberships are 1.99/month (billed annually) or US$3.49/month (billed monthly).
-Paid memberships include unlimited ad-free play, tournaments, ranked and unranked competitions, friend challenges and invitations, as well as the creation of customized maps.
+GeoGuessr requires a paid subscription to play.
+A free mode, which restricted users to 5 minutes of game play every 15 minutes, was discontinued on 1 February 2024, although challenges and quizzes are still free to play.
+Free-to-play users are still able to join and play in private parties hosted by a user with a subscription.
+Free analogues of the game can also be found online.

 Development

 The game was designed by Swedish IT consultant Anton Wallén in 2013.
 Wallen loved to visit faraway locations on Google Street View, and initially designed a program to generate a random location in Street View before deciding to add a competitive element.

-The game's development took approximately 2 weeks' work, and uses the Backbone.js JavaScript library and the Google Maps API for games using Google Street View.
+The game's development took approximately two weeks' work, and uses the Backbone.js JavaScript library and the Google Maps API for games using Google Street View.
 Wallén posted the completed game to Google Chrome Experiments on 10 May 2013.

-As well as English, the game is available in eight other languages: Dutch, French, German, Italian, Portuguese, Spanish, Swedish, and Turkish.
+As well as English, the game is available in Dutch, French, German, Italian, Portuguese, Spanish, Swedish, Turkish, Polish and Japanese.
 Mobile apps for GeoGuessr are available on the Android and iOS platforms.

+On 8 May 2025, GeoGuessr was released on Steam.
+The game received generally negative user reviews, making it the second-worst rated game of all time on the platform.